MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 ### <a name="example---indirect-permission"></a>Example - Indirect Permission

 You can assign an indirect permission to use an object only through another object.
 For example, a user can have permission to run codeunit 80, Sales-Post.
 The Sales-Post codeunit performs many tasks, including modifying table 37, Sales Line.
 When the user posts a sales document, the Sales-Post codeunit, [!INCLUDE[prod_short](includes/prod_short.md)] checks if the user has permission to modify theSales Line table.
-If not, the codeunit cannot complete its tasks, and the user receives an error message.
+If not, the codeunit can't complete its tasks, and the user receives an error message.
 If so, the codeunit runs successfully.

-However, the user does not need to have full access to the Sales Line table to run the codeunit.
+However, the user doesn't need to have full access to the Sales Line table to run the codeunit.
 If the user has indirect permission for the Sales Line table, then the Sales-Post codeunit runs successfully.
 When a user has indirect permission, that user can only modify the Sales Line table by running the Sales-Post codeunit or another object that has permission to modify the Sales Line table.
 The user can only modify the Sales Line table when doing so from supported application areas.
-The user cannot run the feature inadvertently or maliciously by other methods.
+The user can't run the feature inadvertently or maliciously by other methods.

 ## <a name="to-create-or-modify-permissions-by-recording-your-actions"></a>To create or modify permissions by recording your actions